jovank2001/Projects/Automation/README.md

-# ENSC41-Pick-and-Place: Senior Design Project for Pick and Place Technology
+# ENSC41-Pick-and-Place: Senior Capstone Project for Pick and Place Technology

 ## 1. Overview
 This repository contains a collection of Python scripts that can identify and localize aluminum plates and wagons from top down cameras.